niveshaprabu/event-registration/README.md

 ## Result:
-The program to design, to develop and deploy a web application for event registration is complated successfully.
+The program to design, to develop and deploy a web application for event registration is completed successfully.